Restic

 Step 1: Download Restic

-To install Restic, you will need to download the binary for your operating system.
-Restic is available for Windows, macOS, and Linux.
+To get started with Restic, you need to download the software from the official website.
+Restic is available for various platforms, including Windows, macOS, and Linux.

 Technical Specifications